rubensauchelli/platform-template/documentation/security-guide.md

 # Security & Authentication

-This document outlines the security measures implemented in the SCR Extraction Tool to protect user data, ensure secure authentication, and maintain application integrity.
+This document outlines the security measures implemented in the Omniflo Platform to protect user data, ensure secure authentication, and maintain application integrity.

 ## Authentication